Get a free consultation

 We’ve probably improved more presentations (and saved more time) by tearing up PowerPoint than with any other intervention.

-8. Seek Regular Feedback and Commit to Continuous Improvement
+9. Seek Regular Feedback and Improve Continuously

 After a presentation, ask a colleague, “What was my single most powerful point?” and “Where could I have been clearer?”
 If your talk was recorded, have the courage to watch it back.